gvwilson/thirdbit/src/fiction/in-heck/index.md

 "You do not have the words.
 There are little moons above this world, placed in the sky by the Makers.
-We can only interrogate Consensus when they are in the right positions."
+We can only interrogate Central when they are in the right positions."

 Gumption shook his head.
 He didn't understand the part about "little moons",